Youth and Adult Training

 -

 Double-handed boats: We have a variety of double-handed boats with 2 sails which are perfect for adults learning to sail and for youth to develop teamwork and more advanced skills.
-The Kolibri is 12 feet, the Enterprise is 13.5 feet and the Albacore is 15 feet.
+These boats range from 12 feet. to 15 feet. and include the Kolibri, the 420, The Enterprise and the Albacore.

 -